FH-Potsdam/IDL-Website/src/site/en/people/tim-schenk.md

 ---
 Tim Schenk is a research associate with the Interaction Design Lab at the University of Applied Sciences Potsdam.
-He is currently working on a IDL research project to develop an IT security dashboard.
+He is currently working on a **Interaction Design Lab** research project to develop an IT security dashboard.
 His main fields of interest are product development for audio-visual content, rapid prototyping and entrepreneurship.
 Tim was awarded for his work by e.g.  ‘Digital Sparks’ of ZKM Karlsruhe and Fraunhofer
 Institute for Media Commuinication and the ‘Gründerpreis Multimedia’